tfabris/BlueGigaEmpeg/README.md

 wire on tuner connector connects to the voltage input pin on Pololu, and the black wire on the tuner connector connects to the Pololu ground input pin.

-Arduino "Vin" pin is connected to the 7.5v output rail from the Pololu step- down transformer power supply circuit.
+Arduino "Vin" pin is connected to the 7.5v output rail from the Pololu step-down transformer power supply circuit.

 Grounding: Multiple Arduino GND pins connected to the output ground rail of the Pololu power supply.